Skinnytaste > Main Ingredient > Chicken Recipes > Sausage Macaroni Casserole

 Chicken sausage, bell peppers, onions and mushrooms simmered in a marinara sauce then baked in the casserole with whole wheat macaroni topped with mozzarella.

-I love a baked pasta dish that doesn’t require having to cook the pasta, why dirty an extra pot?
-Instead, you pour the sauce over the macaroni and the pasta cooks in the sauce, right in the oven.
-Although this takes about 55 minutes to bake after you assemble, it’s unassisted cook time so you can go about relaxing while dinner‘s in the oven.
+I love a baked pasta dish that doesn’t require having to cook the pasta.
+Why dirty an extra pot?
+Instead, you pour the sauce over the macaroni, and it cooks in the sauce, right in the oven.
+Although it takes about 55 minutes to bake, it’s hands-off time, so you can relax while dinner’s in the oven.

 Chicken sausage, bell peppers, onions and mushrooms simmered in a marinara sauce then baked in the casserole with whole wheat macaroni topped with mozzarella.